Hassan-Mohamed1/Hassan-Mohamed1/README.md

-# 👋 Hi, I am Zeyad Maged
+# 👋 Hi, I am Hassan Mohamed

 ## 💡 About Me
 I am a **Full Stack Developer** and **Curriculum Developer** with expertise in **web and desktop development, .NET technologies, and Software Development**.
 I specialize in building **scalable web applications, desktop solutions, and full-stack systems** using **ASP.NET, .NET, Web APIs, XAML, HTML5, CSS3, and JavaScript**.